Letting It All Burn

 Between the Biden administration's belief that it can reshape the world and an Israeli government that won't stop killing, some thoughts on where things stand in the Middle East.

 Hi everybody.
 I know I said I needed a week off from The News, but I think what I really needed was a break from fixating on day to day developments in the Middle East so that I could clear my head.
 I’ve tried to channel that clearing into written form here, if that makes sense, and I hope it’ s of value to you.
-As I usually do when I write something more reflective than our usual news roundups, I’ve unlocked a lengthy summary of events for everyone and tried to reserve most of my opining for subscribers.
-If you’d like to become a subscriber you can take advantage of the free trial offer below or just take the plunge now:
+If you’d like to become a paid subscriber and help this newsletter continue please click the button:

 Let’s start with something I hate doing, which is writing about myself.
 Normally when I take a few days away from the newsletter I do so hoping that nothing major will happen before we get back to our regular schedule.
 This time, when I announced on Friday that I was taking a little time off, it was with full awareness that the situation in the Middle East was about to get worse.
 So I knew it was not an opportune time to step away, but I also knew that my brain was running on ‘E’ and that there probably wouldn’t be a “good” time to recharge in the coming weeks.
 There hasn’t been a “good” time for a while now, which is how I wound up letting things get to the point where I could barely think straight before I finally tapped out.